kongulov/kongulov.dev/_posts/2022-08-15-solid-interface-segregation-principle.md

 layout: post
 title: I - Interface Segregation Principle | SOLID
 description: Interface Segregation Principle - Clients should not be forced to depend upon interfaces that they do not use.
-keywords: php solid interface segregation principle
+keywords: php solid oop coding interface segregation principle
 tags: php oop solid
 ---